freshworks/crayons/packages/crayons-core/src/components/datepicker/readme.md

 ></fw-datepicker>
 ```

+### Example 2
- maxYear and minYear specified and if they contradict with each other, the minYear value gets ignored and reset as default value '1970', maxYear will be set as specified.
+If maxYear and minYear specified and they contradict with each other, the minYear value gets ignored and reset as default value '1970', maxYear will be set as specified.
 In the below example, minyear will be reset to '1970'.
 The dates that fall beyond the minYear and maxYear will be disabled in the calender.

 ```html live
 <fw-datepicker